kailash-manasarovar/statement/docs/timeline/2026/july.md

 - Truth be told, if you're Spanish, you automatically work for the Americans; amiright?
 Of course I am.
 - So that's why no-one's been able to do a thing about the criminal sex-offending in Dénia and the public and government school systems of Spain.
 - !
 WOW !

+### Alex in Mamilla

+- The first Friday Sabbath evening I'm there, I bump into a man on my way back to the hotel from the Kotel.
+- He introduces himself as Alex.
+- I remember Mrs Wasserman had a nephew called Alex involved in IT, or something like that.
+- He's on the phone with three religious Jewish men and he shows me them and I wave hi.
+- It was such a short conversation but in minutes he knew I had a PhD in Computer Science and he wanted to know more about that.
+- I told him I could send him my CV maybe, but he wasn't interested in that.
+- Then I remembered my app, the forgivenet: https://1frgvn.com/ and told him about it.
+- He got really excited about it.
+- He's asking me some questions: *so what about the token, what does it do?*
+- I tell him it's a global currency of love.
+- He gets scared at this point, and scurries off into the hotel.
+- I know right.
+It's big.
+Like I told my brother in 2013.
+Like Truman tells his best mate as the conspiracy collapses.